-Climate scientists to put ‘relentless storms and floods’ devastating central Vietnam under microscope02/11/2020 - by the Climate Centre
+Climate scientists to put ‘relentless storms and floods’ devastating central Vietnam under microscope

 (Vietnam’s recent struggle against a back-to-back series of deadly floods and storms can be tracked through four press releases issued by the IFRC in Hanoi, Kuala Lumpur and Geneva last month.)